Concerns and controversies at the 2020 Summer Olympics: Venezuelan medalist phone calls

 After winning their medals, each of Venezuela's four medalists were obliged to speak on the phone with president Nicolás Maduro.
 According to Venezuelan media, the statements in the calls were guided by Venezuelan officials who were supervising each of the medalists.
 Political scientists have noted that the Venezuelan government used Olympic success as a form of propaganda.

 Venezuela's first medal of the Games was won by weightlifter Julio Mayora on 28 July, a silver medal that he dedicated (in his phone call) to late president Hugo Chávez, who had been born on 28 July.
 Noticiero Digital reported that, in the video, Venezuelan Youth and Sport Minister Mervin Maldonado can be heard in the background instructing him to do so.
 Mayora was attacked on social media in Venezuela for the dedication, as politics in that nation are controversial.
 The next day, Maduro took to national television to defend Mayora as a patriot and say that the nation's sporting "generation of gold" started with Chávez.
 El Pitazo interviewed Venezuelan Olympic cyclist Daniel Dhers about the controversy, with Dhers saying that, regardless of politics, everyone is at the Games for Venezuela.
-There also was criticism of the other medalists: El Nacional negatively compared them to the "dignified" Krystsina Tsimanouskaya, gold medalist Yulimar Rojas, and, in particular, to the Cuban defector Orestes Lorenzo.
+There also was criticism of the other medalists, including gold medalist Yulimar Rojas: El Nacional negatively compared them to the "dignified" Krystsina Tsimanouskaya, and, in particular, to the Cuban defector Orestes Lorenzo.